philtoms/redux-in-docker/README.md

 $ echo "DOCKER_MAC_BETA=1" >> .env
 ```

-Visit `http://$(docker-machine ip):8000` to see your changes, if you're not using Docker Mac, else visit `http://localhost:8000`.
+Visit `http://$(docker-machine ip):8000` to see your changes if you're not using Docker Mac, else visit `http://localhost:8000`.

 ### Development outside the container